ibm-cloud-docs/vpc/vpc-user-permissions.md

 # Managing user permissions for VPC resources
 {: #managing-user-permissions-for-vpc-resources}

 {{site.data.keyword.vpc_full}} uses role-based access control that enables account administrators to control their users' access to VPC resources.
-Access can be assigned to individual users or to groups of users.
+Access can be assigned to individual users or to groups of users by using {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).
 {:shortdesc}

-This document shows examples of how the VPC administrator can grant the correct permissions to manage VPC infrastructure resources.
+This document shows examples of how the VPC administrator can use the {{site.data.keyword.cloud_notm}} console to grant the correct permissions for managing VPC infrastructure resources.
 It covers the following scenarios:

 * **Full-access scenario:** Assign an access policy so a new user can create and use all VPC infrastructure resources (including VPCs).
 * **Limited access scenario:** Assign an access policy so an existing user can create and use only virtual server instances.
-* **Team access scenario:** Set up resource groups and access groups to allow two separate teams to create and use the VPC resources assigned to their team.
+* **Team access scenario:** Set up resource groups and access groups to allow two separate teams to create and use the VPC resources that are assigned to their team.

+You can also manage permissions through the CLI or API.
+For more information, see [How do I use IBM Cloud IAM](/docs/iam?topic=iam-iamoverview#howto).
+{: tip}

 ## Full-access scenario
 {: #inviting-new-user-to-create-or-manage-vpc-resources}